 Media exposure is not just television.
 It includes mobile time, computer usage, iPad face time, screen time for homework, video games etc. When all these add up, it may be surprising to know that our children are far more engaged in media exposure than what we would assume.

-While media has its advantages, how much is too much and how much is age-appropriate?
+While the media has its advantages, how much is too much and how much is age-appropriate?
 The truth around us shows that children are indeed over-engaged.
 There are toddlers who own their parents’ ipads and operate their phones.
 2 – 4 year old using Youtube.
-The average 8-10 year old spending half the day virtual gaming and such.
+The average 8 – 10 year old spending half the day virtual gaming and such.

 It is important that as parents we are informed about the topic instead of working on assumptions fed by the “normalised” digital environment around us.
 Only when we have knowledge are we more effective in monitoring their digital diet.

 How Much Is Too Much?